cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 You already know functions from other languages than C, they are very useful to bundle common tasks or make the program simpler to think about.
 In essence, functions allow for **abstraction** and **modularization** (via *parameters* and *return* values).

 But how can we do this in assembly?
-There is almost no concept of a `function` or `procedure` in assembly.
+There is almost no concept of a `function` in assembly.
 If languages like C are compiled to assembly code, how do they transform their functions to assembly code then?
 The answer is simple and slightly difficult at the same time:

 1. Functions can be implemented using **common low-level primitives** such as **labels**, **jumps**, and **registers**.
 Doing this is simple and you may already have done so intuitively during the last sessions.
 1. *However*, making sure that you can **always** and **deterministically** reuse or call a function requires some effort.
 You may already have experienced that different developers use different registers to do the same thing.
-What if you use register `x5` to pass a parameter to a function but the other developer expects the parameter in `x6`?
+What if you use register `t0` to pass a parameter to a function but the other developer expects the parameter in `t1`?
 What happens if we run out of registers?
 These and other situations require for a clear set of **conventions** that we expect everyone to adhere to - even (or especially) compilers!
 This is the slightly difficult part of functions in assembly.

 # First steps towards common calling conventions